DevAles/svtc/README.md

 # svtc
-A tool to transform Sass variables into Css variables.
+A tool to transform SCSS variables into CSS variables.